buchii1/employee-directory/README.md

 - Ability to `edit` an employee
 - Ability to `delete` an employee
 - Ability to `add` a new department
-- Ability to `add` select a department head from the list of employees
+- Ability to `select` a department head from the list of employees
 - Ability to `view` all the employees and the department they belong to.

 ### To run the program